openspur/yp-spur/doc/Manpage.joint.md

 ### Return value

-On success, 1 is returned.
+On success, timestamp (unix time) of the data is returned.
 On error, -1 is returned.

 ***